isabella232/AzureCAT-AVS/networking/deploy-non-integrated-nvas-without-vxlan-in-vwan-with-transit-vnet-and-route-server/readme.md

 This solution was tested with Palo Alto VM series firewalls in single instance and HA (active/passive) scenarios.

 > You can also deploy it using scale set (VMSS), but you need to predefine all possible BGP sessions.
+> In case of using VMSS please make sure that you start/stop BGP sessions correct to avoid any data loss during Scale-Up or Scale-Down.

 ## Architecture